 Clone Central Clone Centaur Overdrive Pedal Review

 The Clone Central Clone Centaur pedal takes it very obvious inspiration visually from the gold Klon Centaur of old.
-Internally the Clone Centaur is built very closely to the Klon KTR in terms of the PCB design so it’s a very nice pedal especially for the price.
+Internally the Clone Centaur is built very close to the Klon KTR in terms of the PCB design so it’s a very nice pedal, especially for the price.
 What separates this from a lot of clones is the fact this pedal uses quality jacks, posts, and parts.
 Some pedal clones suffer from poor quality PCB’s or input jacks for example and this is not the case with the Clone Central Clone Centaur.

 Tone wise, this pedal sounds exactly like the Klon KTR with the KTR’s buffer set to off.
 I think the only difference between the two pedals is the Clone Central is true bypass and not buffered bypass.

 This pedal features the same three controls you’d expect to find on any overdrive pedal: